 Black & White Ball

-NBT is pleased to announce country pop icon Shania Twain will be honored as the 2020 ‘Woman of the Year’ at NBT’s annual Black & White Ball on Saturday, January 25, 2020 at Caesars Palace.
+NBT was pleased to honor country pop icon Shania Twain as the 2020 ‘Woman of the Year’ at NBT’s annual Black & White Ball on Saturday, January 25, 2020 at Caesars Palace.

 Canadian singer songwriter Shania Twain is the top-selling female country artist of all time and among the best-selling music artists of all time.
 With over 100 million records sold, her three decade career has produced a roster of unforgettable hits.
 She is the recipient of five GRAMMY Awards and a 2016 Billboard Women in Music Icon Award, earning her the respected title “Queen of Country Pop.”

 In 2010, Twain established “Shania Kids Can” (SKC), a non-profit organization that provides services for elementary school children in North America who are experiencing personal suffering, economic hardship and food insecurity.
 Since 2013, SKC has operated at both elementary and middle school levels in Las Vegas and this school year, the program will be offered at Doris French Elementary School.

 “By creating a positive cycle for students and providing extra support, we’re giving them a better chance at personal success in the future,” says Shania.

 Twain joins an impressive list of female icons who have been feted over the past 36 years by NBT for their artistic achievements, philanthropic contributions and dedication to Las Vegas.

 “I would like to thank NBT for having an award that acknowledges women’s achievements,” said Twain.
 “Ballet is such a formidable discipline and I am honored to be recognized as a patron of this art.
 Let’s Go Girls!”